lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 ## Sub-governance groups

 There's a formal or an informal sub-governance group within the Lido DAO for each of the voting cases listed above.
-Those groups have been formed intentionally or in a more natural way, and at this point creating and maintaining periodical Aragon votings falls within their remits.
+Those groups have been formed intentionally or in a more natural way, and it falls within their remits to come up with respective proposals for periodical Aragon votings.
 The proposed improvement will require formalizing sub-governance groups:

 1. **Node Operators Committee** to start staking limit increase motions.